 Do you like that too?
 Shopping in the farm shop and trying the homemade products there?
 I love enjoying hot chocolate with homemade cake from the farm kitchen.
 Or freshly smoked fish directly from the fisherman at Lake Chiemsee.
 Best in a cozy atmosphere.
 Then real well-being arises.
 This is best done in farm shops with a café.
 We looked around for farm shops with cafés near Munich.

 Ever since we moved to the country, we've discovered how good fruit, vegetables, eggs and meat taste when you buy them direct from the farmer.
 That's why we often buy from direct marketers in our area.
-If you live in a big city like Munich, you can turn such a purchase into an autumn trip.
-Such an excursion becomes a real pleasure if, in addition to shopping, you can try the delicacies from the local farm kitchen.
-So we went in search of farm shops with cafés near Munich.
-You can turn an autumn trip into a day full of enjoyment for all the senses.
-You drive out into the countryside, enjoy the regional products in the farm shop and buy fresh fruit, vegetables and other ingredients for the kitchen at home.
+If you live in a big city like Munich, you can turn a purchase like this into an autumn trip.
+Such a trip becomes a real pleasure if, in addition to shopping, you can try the delicacies from the local farmer's kitchen.
+That's why we started looking for farm shops with a café near Munich.
+This way you can turn an autumn trip into a day full of enjoyment for all the senses.
+You drive out to Grüne, enjoy the regional products in the farm shop and buy fresh fruit, vegetables and other ingredients for the kitchen at home.

-Tips for an autumn trip to farm shops with cafés near Munich
+Tips for an autumn trip to farmers' farm shops with cafés near Munich

 The prerequisite for us to list a farm shop with a café here is that it is actually located outside of Munich.
-We have therefore taken the outer ring of Munich as the border.
-As soon as you cross this ring road, you are in the country and you can find farms that are surrounded by greenery as well as those that are worth an autumn trip for connoisseurs.
+We therefore took the outer ring of Munich as the limit.
+As soon as you cross this bypass, you find yourself in the countryside and can find farms that are surrounded by greenery as well as those that are worth an autumn trip for connoisseurs.

 You shouldn't expect too much variety of food in such courtyard cafes.
 From time to time there is even only one dish of the day, depending on the size of the family or the staff of the farm shop.
 Usually the farmer's wife prepares the dishes on the menu in her own kitchen.
 It can happen that there is only one or two warm dishes to choose from.
 But these are homemade with a lot of love.
 Cakes in these farm shops with a café usually also come from the farmer's wife's bakery or are even made there baked in front of the customers.
 You can taste that too.